swcarpentry/training-course/_submissions/round-12/2/2015-03-12-kyler-brown.md

 * choice C: The student thought B was incorrect, perhaps due to a misunderstanding of how `or` returns as soon as one side is false.
 * choice D: Confusing `or` with "exclusive" or.
+* choice E: Doesn't understand that the `else` is not evaluated if the `if` Boolean is True.